fermarsan/aixt/docs/API.md

 ## Serial comunication (UART)

 The UART used to be the standard stream output, so the functions `print()`, `println()` and `input()` work directly on the default UART.
-The default UART could change depending on the board or microcontroller, please refer to the especific dom¿cumentation.
+The default UART could change depending on the board or microcontroller, please refer to the especific documentation.
 The syntax for most of UART functions is: `uartx_function_name()`, being `x` the identifing number in case of multiple UARTs.
-You can ommit the `x` for refering to the first UART or in the case of having only one.
+You can ommit the `x` for refering to the first or default UART, or in the case of having only one.

 ### UART setup